This year we saw Android smartphones coming with 6-8 GB of RAM, and even budget-oriented smartphones launched this year featured 4-6 Gigs of RAM.

 Now, once you have turned on your phone’s Developer Option, open it and then tap on ‘Running Services’.

-Here you’ll be able to see which app services are running in the background, in order to close those services just tap on the app and then tap on the ‘Stop’ option.
+Here you’ll be able to see which app services are running in the background, to close those services tap on the app and then tap on the ‘Stop’ option.